 This week, the Army announced it would be putting its Defense Cross-Domain Analytical Capability — a database storing various kinds of “security-relevant” information — on the Cloud.
 This surprising development indicates a level of maturity for Cloud computing that could be important for us all, in a contradictory way.
 We are closer than ever to being able to build a completely de-centralized and privacy-protected Internet network and that is a development we all should be actively supporting.
 Unsurprisingly, it’s a development corporations are frantically seeking to prevent or control.

-Neat, huh?
-Companies sure think so and they ‘re selling the service aggressively.
+This allows a provider to use its space efficiently and serve up your stored files quickly.
+If a particular storage computer is being overloaded with attempts to store information on it or retrieve information from it, the traditional storage computer would slow down or even crash.
+But with they ‘re selling the service aggressively.
 They also have all kinds of products that afford an expansion of the basic National Security Letters), you have absolutely no assurance that your data won’t be available.
 It’s been backed up in ways you know nothing about and, even if you erase it, it probably is still someplace on the Cloud network.

 The recent decision ordering Google to turn over data demanded by National Security letters means that companies will turn information over.
 If one the richest and most politically connected technology companies on earth can’t win that one, very few companies are going to even try.
 And the privacy policies that accompany Cloud contracts simply don’t protect your datas.
 Here, for instance, is part of the privacy statement from DropBox (more or less what they all say):